nathan-folsom/ob/readme.md

 # OB

-An attempt to write a WebAssembly in Rust... for fun?
+An attempt to write a WebAssembly interpreter in Rust... for fun?